yashjainme/IdeaSphere/README.md

 ## Features

 - **User Authentication:** Secure user authentication with NextAuth, supporting multiple providers.
-- **Rich Text Editor:** A powerful Quill-based editor for creating detailed blog posts with various formatting options.
+- **Rich Text Editor:** A powerful Quill-based editor for creating detailed blog posts with various formatting options .
 - **Image Upload:** Seamless image uploads via Imgur for enriching blog content.
 - **Personal User Space:** Each user has a dedicated space to manage their blogs and view their content.
 - **Community Engagement:** Users can explore and view blogs from other members of the community.